What Are the Healthiest Nuts?

 Walnuts make the list because of their unusually high content of omega 3 fatty acids.
 Omega 3's have been shown to lower triglyceride levels and protect against heart disease.
 Walnuts have the distinction of being the nut with the highest omega 3 levels.
 They've also been shown to protect the arteries after consuming a high fat meal which may help to ward off heart attacks if eaten on a consistent basis.
 They're also a good source of antioxidants which helps to protect the body against cancer and the brain against degenerative changes.

 Pistachios may be one of the best nuts for lowering your cholesterol.
 A study in which volunteers were given a diet consisting of twenty percent pistachios had their cholesterol levels lowered by around twelve percent.
 It's thought that the high monounsaturated fat and phytosterol content in pistachios may be responsible for this effect.
 Pistachios are also a good source of antioxidants.

 The bottom line?
 Adding a variety of nuts to your diet is probably the best approach so you can benefit from the health potential of each.
 Because all nuts are calorie dense, restrict your intake to a handful each day if you're trying to control your weight.
 Instead of eating them as a snack, use nuts as a substitute for food you'd normally eat.
 For example, instead of adding croutons to your salad, sprinkle on a few nuts to add protein and heart healthy fats.
 You'll find nuts to be a great addition to your healthy eating program.

 Health Disclaimer.
-Copyright ©2009.
+Copyright ©2009-2018.
+Dr. Kristie Leong is a family practice physician and medical writer.
 Published with permission.
-Dr. Kristie Leong is a freelance writer and is not affiliated with avivahealth.com.